(1) Every register of debenture holders of a company must, except when duly closed, be open to the inspection—

 (2) Any person may require a copy of the register, or any part of it, on payment of such fee as may be prescribed.

-(3) A person seeking to exercise either of the rights conferred by this section must make a request to the company to that effect.
+(3) A person seeking to exercise either of the rights conferred by this section

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.